devnexus/devnexus-site/_posts/2025-09-08-frustration-free-k8s-for-spring-developers.md

 The overall message was clear: by leveraging these tools together, Spring developers can cut through Kubernetes complexity and deliver cloud-native applications with speed and confidence.
 Instead of frustration, Kubernetes can become a natural extension of the Spring developer experience.

----

-## 🎥 Watch the Talk
+🎥 Watch the full talk here: [Frustration-Free Kubernetes for Spring Developers](https://www.youtube.com/watch?v=sBEunqtSSLA)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/sBEunqtSSLA" title="Frustration-Free Kubernetes for Spring Developers" frameborder="0" allowfullscreen></iframe>

----

 🚀 Don’t miss **Devnexus 2026**, where you’ll discover even more practical insights, tools, and workflows to level up your development journey.